 The Ridge View Raptors boys basketball team played three games recently, losing the first two before rebounding to win the third game.

-Last Thursday, the Raptors traveled to Kingsley-Pierson for a Western Valley Conference match-up.
+Last Thursday, the Raptors traveled to Kingsley for a Western Valley Conference match-up with Kingsley-Pierson.
 Ridge View coach Shannon Tesch said, "We had trouble getting things going in this one.
 Kingsley-Pierson shot the ball very well.
 It was a disappointing loss for us."
-The Panthers led all the way and won by a 67-61 score.
+The Hawks led all the way and won by a 67-61 score.

 Isaiah Miller had a big game for the Raptors, scoring 30 points and grabbing 12 rebounds, while teammate Christian Bondinello scored 12 points.
 K-P had four players score in double figures, led by Brandon Bainbridge's 17 points.